tothagnes95/huli-travel-log/README.md

-# {first-name} {last-name}
+# Ágnes Tóth

-Welcome to my page, my name is {name} and I'm a fresh alumni of Green Fox Academy.
-I'm specializing in {career-path} and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.
+Welcome to my page, my name is Ágnes and I'm a fresh alumni of Green Fox Academy.
+I'm specializing in Java Backend and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.

 ## Hire me
-LinkedIn: {link}
+LinkedIn: www.linkedin.com/in/tothagnes95

-Email: {link}
+Email: tothagnes95@gmail.com

 ## &rarr; [Coding projects](https://github.com/green-fox-academy/definitions/tree/master/project-phase/huli/coding-projects)
 {project-name}: {link-to-repo}